Willmore surfaces in spheres via loop groups $I$: generic cases and some examples

-{\bf Acknowledgements}\ \ This work was started when the second named author visited the Department of Mathematics at the Technischen Universit\"{a}t M\"{u}nchen, and the Department of Mathematics at the T\"{u}bingen University.
-He would like to express his sincere gratitude for both the hospitality and the financial support.
-The second named author is grateful to Professor Chang-ping Wang and Xiang Ma for their valuable suggestions and encouragements.
-The second named author is also thankful to the ERASMUS MUNDUS TANDEM Project for the financial support to visit the TU M\"{u}nich.
-This work was partly supported by the Project 10901006 and 11201340 of NSFC.
+{ {\bf Acknowledgements}\ \ This work was started when the second named author visited the Department of Mathematics of Technische Universit\"{a}t M\"{u}nchen, and the Department of Mathematics of Tuebingen University.
+He would like to express his sincere gratitude for both the hospitality and financial support.
+The second named author is thankful to Professor Changping Wang and Xiang Ma for their suggestions and encouragement.
+The second named author is also thankful to the ERASMUS MUNDUS TANDEM Project for the financial supports to visit the TU M\"{u}nchen.
+This work was partly supported by the Project 11201340 and 11571255 of NSFC.}